aniketd33/Eco-watts-smart-home-analyzer/README.md

 ---

 ## 🧭 Overview
 EcoWatts is a data-driven web application designed to monitor, analyze, and optimize household electricity consumption.
-The system helps users identify high-energy-consuming appliances, track daily/weekly usage trends, and receive actionable insights for saving energy and reducing electricity bills.
-Using real-time analytics and predictive modeling, EcoWatts promotes sustainable living and efficient energy management.
+The system helps users identify high-energy-consuming appliances, track daily/weekly usage trends, and receive actionable insights for saving energy and reducing electricity bills.Using real-time analytics and predictive modeling, EcoWatts promotes sustainable living and efficient energy management.

 ---